By Steve Beauregard

 From Mandalay Bay, the monorail will first stop at the Luxor, but stay on it, as it will take you to the Excalibur.

 The final stop is not inside the Excalibur Hotel and Casino, but rather, in the large white turret castle thing (a technical term) directly in front of the resort, almost right on the busy corner of Tropicana and the Strip.

-The tram from Monte Carlo heads north, stopping at the Aria, the Crystals shopping plaza, and then finally at the Bellagio, where it stops at the far south west part of the resort.
+The tram from Park MGM heads north, stopping at the Aria, the Crystals shopping plaza, and then finally at the Bellagio, where it stops at the far south west part of the resort.

 You’ll walk the long hallways past the convention center rooms and some nice restaurants before getting to the beautiful conservatory (a must see) and the Bellagio’s gorgeous front lobby.
 The fountains are right outside of that.

 Taxi and Uber/Lyft From Mandalay Bay to Bellagio

 Although I haven’t done it personally, (I prefer the trams), the various estimates I’ve researched put the cost of a taxi from Mandalay Bay to the Bellagio in the $10-$12 range.